• >

 To complain to the Ombudsman, you can either:

-The Financial Ombudsman currently aims to resolve disputes between six and nine months, but it may take longer if your case is complex.
+The Financial Ombudsman Service currently aims to resolve disputes within three months, but it may take longer if your case is complex.

 Their decision is usually regarded as final, as they are in place to provide an independent verdict.